OWASP/owasp.github.io/_drafts/2020-11-xx-complimentary.md

 The Honorary membership system, set down in our bylaws for many years, wasn't functional for a long time and prevented worthy members from receiving well-deserved Honorary Membership.
 Honorary Membership was all but Complimentary Membership for those who asked a lot, which diminishes the recognition and efforts of those who are genuinely deserving of Honorary Membership.
 The existing honorary system is unfair, unsustainable, and doesn't help our mission.

-Honorary MembershipMembership will become an actual award - awarded by the Board only a few times a year.
-Honorary MembershipMembership will grant Lifetime membership for extraordinary service to OWASP and our mission over a long time.
+Honorary Membership will become an actual award - awarded by the Board only a few times a year.
+Honorary Membership will grant Lifetime membership for extraordinary service to OWASP and our mission over a long time.

 ## Complimentary Membership reform

-For Leaders who are finding it difficult in this pandemic to justify paid MembershipMembership, or feel that they contribute a lot to OWASP already, Complimentary Membership is now available.
+For Leaders who are finding it difficult in this pandemic to justify paid Membership, or feel that they contribute a lot to OWASP already, Complimentary Membership is now available.

-Complimentary MembershipMembership is now live, and to qualify, you must:
+Complimentary Membership is now live, and to qualify, you must:

 - **You must be discoverable**.
 We can only discover you in the same way that any new member or member of the public can - via our website.
 It would be best if you had an up to date project or chapter page.
 Your details must be in the "leaders.md" file, and your page linked to your Github project or Meetup page.
 - **You must be one of the top 5 leaders in your project or chapter**.
 The current Honorary membership requirement of a minimum of six months' service as a leader is still a prerequisite.